JanSeliv/Bomber/README.md

 This project is licensed under the terms of the MIT license.
 See [LICENSE](LICENSE) for more details.

-We hope you find this plugin useful and we look forward to your feedback and contributions.
+We hope you find this project useful and we look forward to your feedback and contributions.